FAQ & Help

 Organizations offering activities that are of interest to Boston's Jewish community are encouraged to post events on JewishBoston.com.
-Most organizations have their own accounts on the site and post their events regularly.
-However, anyone can post an event by clicking on the "Add Your Event" button on the homepage and the events landing pages.
-If you add an event, it will be reviewed by the JewishBoston.com editors and then published if they decide it is of interest to the community.
+However, anyone can post an event by clicking "Add Event" after logging in.
+If you add an event, it will be reviewed by the JewishBoston.com editors and then published if it is of interest to the community.

 How can I get notices for just the events that interest me?

 Sign up for personalized events emails.
 If you've joined JewishBoston.com, you'll see an option to personalize your weekly events email under the "Newsletter Preferences" tab.
 If you haven't joined JewishBoston.com, you'll need to create an account so you can get personalized emails.

 You can create a new blog by clicking on the "Manage Blogs" tab after logging in.
 Or you can add a comment to an existing conversation.
 For obvious reasons of authenticity and transparency, you need to join JewishBoston.com to post a blog.
 Here are detailed instructions for blogging.